Interview with Maija, creator of Vegan Fox , on vegan.lv

-The idea came from a simple question asked by many of our friends - which cosmetics are really vegan?
-That was five years ago.
-Going into the ingredients lists began to bother and get tired, so the solution seemed simpler than simple - to produce your own truly vegan cosmetics.
-We attracted start-up capital from friends and relatives, used the support of LIAA incubators and it all started with a small family business.
-I had to make one of the hardest decisions of my life - to leave a well-paid job in a large company, but over time, the inner feeling that I can do something from the heart is definitely worth it.
-I wish everyone to find a job or hobby that is in line with the values of life.
+The idea came from a simple question asked by many of our friends - which cosmetics are truly vegan?
+That was 5 years ago.
+Going through the ingredients lists was getting boring and tiresome, so the solution seemed simpler than simple - to make our own truly vegan cosmetics.
+We raised seed capital from friends and family, used incubator support from LIAA and that's how it all started with a small family business.
+I had to make one of the hardest decisions of my life - to leave a well-paid job in a big company, but the inner feeling that I got over time that I could do something from my heart is definitely worth it.
+I wish everyone to find a job or hobby that is in line with their values in life.

-I think that reasons should be sought in early childhood, when a lot of tears are things, working in summers on a cow farm and dreaming of releasing all animals, and when I did not fulfill every child's dream of a pet.
-I also hated the circus since my early days and was afraid to stay in rooms with hunting trophies, then, of course, I didn't understand why it was.
-All this has accumulated and accumulated over the years, so at the moment I can't imagine using a cream that would use anything from animals and let alone test on animals.
-I am also very concerned about environmental problems, which nowadays are very closely related to the livestock industry.
-Consequently, it was completely self-evident to create a cosmetics where these issues are not discussed and that is in line with my principles.
+I think the reasons have to be found in my early childhood, when I shed a lot of tears working summers on a cow farm and dreaming of freeing all the animals, and when every child's dream of having a pet was not fulfilled.
+I also hated the circus since I was a little kid and was afraid of being in rooms with hunting trophies - I didn't understand why then, of course.
+It's all added up and accumulated over the years, so now I can't imagine using a cream with anything from animals in it, let alone testing it on animals.
+I am also very concerned about environmental issues, which are very closely linked to the livestock industry these days.
+So it was only natural to create a cosmetic where these issues are not discussed and which is in line with my principles.
 Nothing from animals, nothing (neither product nor raw materials) has been tested on animals.

-There are a lot of cosmetic brands in the world and everyone has the opportunity to find what they like best.
-There are fantastic opportunities to make my favorite cosmetics at home, I did that 10 years ago.
-We produce and pack all products by hand right here in Latvia.
-We use natural oils, so some cosmetic products have relatively short expiration dates.
-We do not use heavy chemicals, parabens, mineral oils and GMOs.
-Nor do we use gluten or soy.
-But the real strength of our brand is what we do in our free time – we help animal shelters, organize cleanups, plant forests.
-All these works help to improve the living conditions of our little friends.
-We do all this with friends, relatives and children because we believe it makes sense and these small achievements bring us joy and satisfaction.
-The company does not yet earn enough to be able to do something truly impressive in the field of animal assistance, but when buying our products, everyone can be sure that they will not only buy quality cosmetics, but also help a small family business to do more of the good work.
+We searched for a long time for a name, we wanted to make it clear that the products are vegan.
+We have a simple old video on our Facebook profile of a curious fox running in the woods and watching a person he meets.
+This happened here in Latvia with a good friend of ours.
+In a way, the fox came up in our name and then suddenly there was no doubt that Vegan Fox was the right name.
+Amusingly, non-vegans wonder the most - is the fox vegan?
+There are so many cosmetic brands in the world and everyone can find what they like best.
+There are fantastic opportunities to make your own favourite cosmetics at home, and I did that 10 years ago.
+We make and package all our products by hand right here in Latvia.
+We use natural oils, so some of our cosmetics have a relatively short shelf life.
+We do not use heavy chemicals, parabens, PEGs, mineral oils or GMOs.
+We also do not use gluten or soy.
+But the real power of our brand is what we do in our spare time - helping animal shelters, organising clean-ups, planting forests.
+All of these things help to improve the lives of our little friends.
+We do all this together with our friends, family and children because we believe it is meaningful and these small achievements bring us joy and satisfaction.
+The company does not yet earn enough to do anything truly spectacular in the field of animal aid, but by buying our products, everyone can be sure that they will not only be buying quality cosmetics, but also helping a small family business to do more good.

-To produce vegan, high-quality and ethical cosmetics and to support activities with earned funds to make the world greener and life safer for animals.
-Everything we do now, only on a wider scale!
+To produce vegan, high quality and ethical cosmetics and use the money to support activities that make the world greener and life safer for animals.
+Everything we do now, but on a bigger scale!

-We think in a way it's even cool.
-We are clearly positioning ourselves and our customers have no doubt that they are making a good choice.
-Society is very diverse – for others, veganism seems like a kind of show and fashion thing, while others have a complete understanding and a self-evident lifestyle.
-I trust that my own people will understand mine and I really don't have the desire to sell to everyone and as much as possible, I want the right people to find the right products.
-One of our difficult homework was the Vegan Society certification exit, it took a lot of time and energy while we prepared all the necessary documentation, but it gives real confidence that all products are vegan, that nothing has been missed.
+We think it's kind of cool.
+We position ourselves clearly and our customers have no doubt that they are making a good choice.
+The public is very diverse - some people see veganism as a kind of show-off and fashion thing, while others are fully aware and take it for granted as a way of life.
+I trust that my own people will understand their own people and I really don't want to sell to everyone and as much as possible, I want the right people to find the right products.
+One of our hard home jobs was to get the Vegan Society certification, it took a lot of time and energy to get all the paperwork done, but it gives you real reassurance that all the products are vegan, that nothing has been missed.

-I come from a large Latvian family, where I like to make a hearty joke about vegans.
-I completely finished eating meat myself five years ago when we started the Vegan Fox business and over time came to a vegan way of life.
-The transition took place easily and self-evidently, without coercion of oneself and the body.
-The body has switched to a plant-based diet and at the moment meat and fish are causing a backlash of the mind and body.
-I have always had lowered iron levels and blood pressure, but at the moment blood tests have improved.
-Occasionally, though, you get to sneak a slice of cheese or a spoonful of honey from a relative's farm.
+I come from a big Latvian family, where they like to joke about vegans.
+I myself stopped eating meat completely 5 years ago when we started Vegan Fox business and over time I came to a vegan lifestyle.
+The transition was easy and natural, without forcing myself or my body.
+The body has switched to a plant-based diet and now meat and fish trigger a mind and body backlash.
+I have always had low iron levels and low blood pressure, but now my blood tests have improved.
+Occasionally, I have a slice of cheese or a spoonful of honey from my relatives' farm.

-We have 5 children in the family and each has a determination of their own menu.
-My ally in veganism is 13-year-old daughter Nora, her main motivation is not to hurt animals.
-The rest of the family are also happy to choose non-vegan dishes, but I've got everyone used to the daily meals of legumes, vegetables, cereals, soy foods and salads, and only occasionally in our homes are the top dishes that vegans would sniff about.
-I believe that everyone has to make their own choices naturally, I can help and support.
+We have 5 children in our family and each one of us has to determine our own menu.
+My vegan ally is my 13-year-old daughter Nora, whose main motivation is not to hurt animals.
+The rest of the family is also keen on non-vegan food, but I have got everyone used to eating legumes, vegetables, cereals, soya and salads as part of their daily meals, and it's rare to find a dish in our house that a vegan would cringe at.
+I believe that everyone naturally has to make their own choices, I can help and support

-I find a step-by-step approach more correct.
-Slowly reduce the amount of nutrition of meat, fish, dairy products and experiment with various vegan dishes.
-Nowadays there are fantastic possibilities – there are so many different sources of information about recipes, I myself am inspired by these blogs, as well as the offer in stores is expanding, it remains only to start and introduce various new traditions in my kitchen.
-For those who do not feel fed without the taste of meat, soy and legumes products are a good choice, which with the help of spices are really able to compensate for meat.
-We've done experiments on our friends who thought they were eating mince sauce but actually had a 100% vegan dinner.
+A gradual approach seems more appropriate to me.
+Slowly reduce the amount of meat, fish, dairy in your diet and experiment with different vegan foods.
+There are fantastic opportunities nowadays - there are so many different sources of information about recipes, I myself am inspired by these blogs, and the offer in the shops is expanding, it's just a matter of getting started and introducing different new traditions into your kitchen.
+For those who don't feel full without the taste of meat, soya and legume products are a good choice, as they can really compensate for meat with the help of spices.
+We have experimented on friends who thought they were eating mincemeat sauce but were actually having a 100% vegan dinner.

-I am glad if someone gradually reduces the consumption of meat by half, rather than suddenly trying the vegan way of life of a week and then proudly declares that it is not for him.
-I recommend choosing vegan cosmetics, household chemicals and other everyday items as much as possible, but you don't have to be vegan to do that.
+I am delighted when someone gradually halves their meat consumption rather than suddenly trying out a vegan lifestyle for a week and then proudly announcing that it is not for them.
+I recommend that you choose vegan cosmetics, household chemicals and other everyday products as much as possible, you don't have to be vegan to do that.

-Be safe, creative and let's protect nature and animals!
+Be safe, be creative and let's respect nature and animals!